MergeWeave/mergeweave-app/README.md

-# mergeweave-app
+# MergeWeave App - Version B

-Test repository for MergeWeave GitHub App conflict detection.
+This is the conflict test repository for MergeWeave GitHub App.